 This video shows you what OpenAthens looks like, including the first time you sign in.
 You may find you do not need to do the multifactor authentication (not needed on campus, and sometimes not needed off campus) but have included that part just in case you do.

 Music: Merry Go - Distressed · Kevin MacLeod https://www.youtube.com/watch?v=YbOID...

-There are many reasons why we're making this change, but first and foremost we believe that it will provide a better experience for you.
+There are many reasons why we made this change, but first and foremost we believe that it will provide a better experience for you.

-Our current authentication system (EZproxy) requires you to start at the library's web site or use a special web link to access the library's licensed resources, such as journals, e-books, streaming videos, and databases.
+Our former authentication system (EZproxy) required you to start at the library's web site or use a special web link to access the library's licensed resources, such as journals, e-books, streaming videos, and databases.

 OpenAthens offers another route to authentication for many of our licensed resources; wherever you see the OpenAthens icon, you can use the Sign in via institution link.
 So whether you started with Google or Google Scholar, searched from your favourite journal or publisher's web site, or followed a link to a resource someone shared with you, you'll find it easier to access the resources.